-Each month, Barron will introduce a new challenge and provide an overview of his solution in Python, explaining how he broke the problem up into logical components, and revealing the difficulties he encountered.
-Challenges will include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.
+Barron introduce challenges and provides an overview of his solutions in Python.
+Challenges include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.

-Visit other courses in the series to see how to solve the exact same challenge in languages like C#, C++, Java, PHP, and Ruby.
-And check back every month for new challenges.
+Visit other courses in the series to see how to solve the exact same challenges in languages like C#, C++, Java, PHP, and Ruby.